ElliotTheGreek/ArduinoMathClock/README.md

    - `Minute Set` to `D8`

 ## Making the box
- - Use a laser cutter to cut the `BoxLaserCutout.svg` our of `1/8th "` material
+ - Use a laser cutter to cut the `BoxLaserCutout.svg` out of `1/8th "` material
  - Use your human eyes, brain and fingers to assemble the box.
  - Use the screws the mount the screen and buttons

+## Moving the code
+ - Use the program `Arduino 2` and open `MathClock/MathClock.ino`
+ - Plug in your wired up `Arduino Nano`
+ - Deploy the code

 Enjoy all the fun math!